patx/micropie/README.md

 ```bash
 pip install micropie
 ```
-This will install MicroPie along with jinja2 as a dependency, enabling the built-in `render_template` method.
+This will install MicroPie along with `jinja2` as a dependency, enabling the built-in `render_template` method.
 Using Jinja2 is highly recommended for robust template rendering.

 ### **Minimal Installation (Without Jinja2)**
-If you prefer an ultra-minimalistic setup, you can run MicroPie without installing Jinja2.
+If you prefer an ultra-minimalistic setup, you can run MicroPie without installing Jinja.
 Simply download the standalone script:

 [MicroPie.py](https://github.com/patx/micropie/blob/main/MicroPie.py)

 Place the script in your project directory, and you're good to go.
+Please note you will not be able to use the `render_template` method.
+It will raise an `ImportError`, unless you have Jinja installed via `pip install jinja2`.

 ## **Getting Started**